monsterdev95/trading-atm-documentation/README.md

 - Implemented using ASP.NET, facilitating robust integration with MT4 and MT5 for real-time trade execution and account management.

 ### Payment Integration
-To enhance user accessibility, TradingATM incorporates Cryptomus, a third-party cryptocurrency payment platform.
+To enhance user accessibility, TradingATM incorporates CryptoChill, a third-party cryptocurrency payment platform.
 This integration allows users to make payments using various cryptocurrencies, aligning with the growing trend of digital asset utilization in financial transactions.

 ## Role and Responsibilities
 In this project, my primary responsibilities include backend development, where I focus on creating and maintaining the server-side functionalities that support the core operations of the platform.
 Additionally, I actively participate in the frontend dashboard development to ensure a cohesive user experience across the application.